-- 65 years and older: May claim all qualifying expenditure incurred and medical aid contributions paid by the taxpayer or employer - Younger than 65 years: May claim medical aid contributions, paid by the taxpayer or employer, up to the capped amount and qualifying expenditure to the extent that it exceeds 7,5% of taxable income before this deduction - Younger than 65 years (but with an immediate family member who has a disability): If the taxpayer, spouse or child (including an adopted child or stepchild) has a disability, the deduction allowed is all qualifying expenditure and medical aid contributions paid by the taxpayer or employer - The capped amount is calculated at R670 (2010: R625) for each of the first two beneficiaries and R410 (2010: R380) for each additional beneficiary as defined by the medical aid fund - Qualifying expenditure includes: - own contributions to medical aid funds in excess of capped amount - medical aid fringe benefit determined by the employer in excess of capped amount - payments to medical practitioners, nursing homes and hospitals - payments to pharmacists for prescribed medicines - payments for physical disabilities, including remedial teaching and costs incurred for mentally handicapped persons - payments for the benefit of any dependents - Disability means a moderate to severe limitation of a person's ability to function or perform daily activities as a result of physical, sensory, communication, intellectual or mental impairment, if the limitation lasts more than a year and is diagnosed by a registered medical practitioner - Recoveries of expenses (including amounts received from medical aid savings account) reduce the claim - Expenditure paid by a taxpayer on behalf of a spouse or children can only be claimed in the taxpayer's own tax return.
+- 65 years and older: May claim all qualifying expenditure incurred and medical aid contributions paid by the taxpayer or employer. - Younger than 65 years: May claim medical aid contributions, paid by the taxpayer or employer, up to the capped amount and qualifying expenditure to the extent that it exceeds 7,5% of taxable income before this deduction. - Younger than 65 years (but with an immediate family member who has a disability): If the taxpayer, spouse or child (including an adopted child or stepchild) has a disability, the deduction includes all qualifying expenditure and medical aid contributions paid by the taxpayer or employer. - The capped amount is calculated at R720 (2011: R670) for each of the first two beneficiaries and R440 (2011: R410) for each additional beneficiary as defined by the medical aid fund. - Qualifying expenditure includes: - own contributions to medical aid funds in excess of capped amount - medical aid fringe benefit determined by the employer in excess of capped amount - payments to medical practitioners, nursing homes and hospitals - payments to pharmacists for prescribed medicines - payments for physical disabilities, including remedial teaching and expenditure incurred for mentally handicapped persons - payments for the benefit of any dependents. - Disability means a moderate to severe limitation of a person's ability to function or perform daily activities as a result of physical, sensory, communication, intellectual or mental impairment, if the limitation lasts more than a year and is diagnosed by a registered medical practitioner. - Recoveries of expenses (including amounts received from medical aid savings account) reduce the claim. - Expenditure paid by a taxpayer on behalf of a spouse or children must be claimed by the spouse who paid the expense.